 Family Discovery Walk

 The Gardens are stroller-friendly, and not too large for young children to walk on their own.
 There are lots of colorful flowers, fountains, bridges, stepping stones and other fun features that children are likely to enjoy.
-If you’d like a way to engage your children even more, get the free Family Discovery Walk guide, which encourages young children to draw pictures and answer questions as they explore The Gardens.
-You’ll probably learn a lot from it too.
-Pick up a guide at the Visitor Center or print it here.
+If you'd like a way to engage your children even more, get the free Family Discovery Walk guide, which encourages young children to draw pictures and answer questions as they explore The Gardens.
+You'll probably learn a lot from it too.

 The Butchart Gardens is open every day of the year.
 Victoria has the mildest climate in Canada and The Butchart Gardents doesn't get a lot snow and frost in the winter.
 Indoor gardens and greenhouses are opened to the public only during the winter and the garden is illuminated with colored lights throughout the Christmas season.